Coetus Internationalis Patrum: Influence

-The influence of the group on the outcomes, in particular the final documents, of the council was mixed and partial.
+The influence of the Group on the outcomes, in particular the final documents, of the Council was mixed and partial.
 The traditionalists' opposition to the principle of episcopal collegiality, and specifically to the granting of greater authority to conferences of bishops, made it difficult for them to work effectively with the national and regional bishops' conferences (which stood to gain authority from the reforms).
 Some have written that the Group's opposition to collegial decision-making also had an effect in terms of its reluctance to achieve consensus by developing compromise positions.

 The traditionalists, however, did have somewhat more success using other channels.
 The Group had many contacts in the Papal Curia who shared their traditionalist point of view, and in the early years of the Council they were effective in using these back channels to make their opinions known at the highest levels.
-In the later years of the council, they produced an almost uninterrupted flood of modi (amendments) to the proposals before the council.
-These moves were not always successful; between the third and fourth sessions the group was repudiated by Cardinal Cicognani, the Vatican Secretary of State, for their divisive influence on the assembly.
+In the later years of the Council, they produced an almost uninterrupted flood of modi (amendments) to the proposals before the Council.
+These moves were not always successful; between the third and fourth sessions, the group was repudiated by Cardinal Cicognani, the Vatican Secretary of State, for their divisive influence on the assembly.

-On specific issues, they failed to defeat the constitution on the liturgy, which introduced the vernacular and gave greater authority to episcopal conferences, or the decree on ecumenism, which some say undermined the traditional belief that the Catholic Church was the unique path to salvation.
-Their petition insisting on a condemnation of communism in the constitution on the Church in the Modern World was only slightly more successful; it led to the insertion of a footnote which referred to an earlier papal condemnation of communism, without mentioning the word.
-Perhaps their greatest success involved a last minute papal intervention, where Pope Paul VI insisted on the insertion of an explanatory note into the document on the Church, which significantly weakened the force of its claims for collegiality.
+On specific issues, they failed to defeat the constitution on the liturgy, which introduced the vernacular and gave greater authority to episcopal conferences, or the decree on ecumenism, which some say undermined the traditional belief that the Catholic Church is the unique path to salvation.
+Their petition insisting on a condemnation of Communism in the constitution on the Church in the Modern World was only slightly more successful; it led to the insertion of a footnote which referred to an earlier papal condemnation of Communism, without mentioning the word.
+Perhaps their greatest success involved a last-minute papal intervention, where Pope Paul VI insisted on the insertion of an explanatory note into the document on the Church, which significantly weakened the force of its claims for collegiality.

 Later reemergence

-In October 2019, shortly before the opening of the Synod of Bishops for the Pan-Amazon region, an anonymous group of bishops and Catholic laypeople calling itself the Coetus Internationalis Patrum Working Group released a text, arguing that four theses drawn from the Synod's Instrumentum Laboris or Working Document were unacceptable as they contradicted points of Catholic doctrine.
+In October 2019, shortly before the opening of the Synod of Bishops for the Pan-Amazon region, an anonymous group of bishops and Catholic laypeople calling itself the Coetus Internationalis Patrum Working Group released a text, arguing that four theses drawn from the Synod's Instrumentum Laboris or Working Document were unacceptable for contradicting points of Catholic doctrine.